tomooda/ViennaTalk/EmulsifyingVDMandSmalltalk.md

 # Emulsifying VDM-SL and Smalltalk

 ViennaTalk defines three messages <tt>asViennaExpression</tt>, <tt>asViennaStatement</tt> and <tt>viennaString</tt> to evaluate and compose VDM expressions and/or statements om Smalltalk so that you can

 1. start with a VDM specification,
 2. implement a small fraction of it in Smalltalk,
-3. gradually increase Smalltalk code that still contains some pieces of VDM expressions and/or statements,
+3. gradually increase Smalltalk code that still contains some pieces of VDM expressions and/or statements, and then
 4. finally you have a full implementation in Smalltalk

 ViennaTalk also provides the <tt>asViennaExpressionAst</tt> and <tt>asViennaStatementAst</tt> messages to generate a VDM-SL's abstract syntax tree (AST).